greigs/csharp-simple-opengl-crossplatform-renderer/README.md

 # 3D Teapot Renderer

 This project is a simple 3D renderer built with C# and OpenTK.
 It displays the Stanford Teapot model, which can be rotated and zoomed using the mouse.
 The application is cross-platform and can be built for Windows, macOS (Intel), and macOS (Apple Silicon).
+The resulting packaged applications include .net 6.0 already embedded, so it should run even if .net is not installed.

 ![image](https://github.com/user-attachments/assets/731fae41-1283-4ed4-b8bb-045c1232eaec)